 The American Gold Eagle 1/2 oz is a popular gold bullion choice worldwide.
 In 1986, the United States Mint introduced the American Gold Eagle series in four sizes (1 oz, ½ oz, ¼ oz and 1/10 oz).
 From 1986 through 1991 the US Mint used Roman Numerals to date the coins.
 In 1992 they began using traditional Arabic Numerals.

 The front of the coin features Liberty, the depiction taken from the famous $20 gold piece (1907-1933) designed by Augustus Saint-Gaudens.

-The back features a family of nesting eagles and includes United States of America, E Pluribus Unum, In God We Trust, weight (1/2 oz fine gold) and legal tender value ($25).
-The US Mint produces quantities of the American Gold Eagle Half Oz in uncirculated condition to ensure the series will retain its status as a bullion leader.
+The back features a family of eagles and includes United States of America, E Pluribus Unum, In God We Trust, weight (1/2 oz fine gold) and its symbolic legal tender value ($25).